cchitsiang/awesome-stars/topics.md

 ## ubuntu

+- [Bin-Huang/chatbox](https://github.com/Bin-Huang/chatbox) - Chatbox is a desktop client for ChatGPT, Claude and other LLMs, available on Windows, Mac, Linux
 - [GopeedLab/gopeed](https://github.com/GopeedLab/gopeed) - A modern download manager that supports all platforms.
 Built with Golang and Flutter.
 - [piku/piku](https://github.com/piku/piku) - The tiniest PaaS you've ever seen.
 Piku allows you to do git push deployments to your own servers.
 - [GetPublii/Publii](https://github.com/GetPublii/Publii) - The most intuitive Static Site CMS designed for SEO-optimized and privacy-focused websites.